finos/FDC3/docs/api/ref/DesktopAgent.md

 Find all the available instances for a particular application.

-If there are no instances of the specified application the returned promise should resolve to an empty array.
+If the application is not know to the agent, the returned promise should resolve with `ResolverError.NoAppsFound`.
+If the application is known but there are no instances of the specified application the returned promise should resolve to an empty array.

 If the request fails for another reason, the promise MUST be rejected with an `Error` Object with a `message` chosen from the [`ResolveError`](Errors#resolveerror) enumeration, or (if connected to a Desktop Agent Bridge) the [`BridgingError`](Errors#bridgingerror) enumeration.